NaomiProject/naomi-docs/setup/profile.md

 # Profile Setup

-The Naomi profile is a small hierarchical database in YAML format.
+The Naomi profile is a relatively small hierarchical database in YAML format.
 It is located in the Naomi configuration directory which defaults to **~/.config/naomi** (a hidden directory), but can be overridden by setting the NAOMI_SUB environment variable.
 The default location for the profile.yml file is **~/.config/naomi/configs/profile.yml**.